GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Introduction

-In this context, this work presents the first geometry-aware IK solution for the Franka Robot based on screw theory.
-To address the challenges and the wide range of applications required to improve state-of-the-art methods and systems, \cite{Rakita2018,laha2023s,2019_IROS_Holladay_Tools,2021_Rachel_IntegratedTAMP,figueredo2021planning,2024_FrankaSurvey_Sami_RAM,Gallouedec2021PandaGym,CorkeFrankaKinematics,Oliva2022FrankaSim,2023_Elsner_TamingPanda,Feng2024TRIrobots,Lenz2023AvatarXPrize}, our design choice aimed to satisfy the following conditions: The IK solver should be \textbf{(i)} \textit{faster and more robust} than any other solution, also leading to more solutions than other analytical methods; \textbf{(ii)} \textit{more reliable}, ensuring always finding a solution if one exists (which cannot be obtained by any sort of solver); \textbf{(iii)} return feasible solutions even in \textit{extreme singular poses} where other approaches fail; \textbf{(iv)} naturally \textit{return Jacobians} at no extra cost, for performance analysis; \textbf{(v)} explore \textit{multiple free parameters} (beyond standard $q_7$), thus revealing more valid configurations than existing alternatives, including \textbf{(vi)} using the \textit{swivel-angle} \cite{delgado_swivel}.
+In this context, this work presents the first IK solution for the Franka Robot based on screw theory.
+To address the challenges and the wide range of applications required to improve state-of-the-art methods and systems, \cite{laha2023s,2021_Rachel_IntegratedTAMP,figueredo2021planning}, our design choice aimed to satisfy the following conditions: The IK solver should \textbf{(i)} be \textit{faster and more robust} than any other solution, leading to solutions overlooked by other analytical methods; \textbf{(ii)} be \textit{more reliable}, ensuring always finding a solution if one exists; \textbf{(iii)} return solutions even in \textit{extreme singular poses} where other approaches fail; \textbf{(iv)} \textit{return Jacobians} at no extra cost; \textbf{(v)} explore \textit{multiple free parameters} (beyond standard $q_7$), thus revealing more valid configurations than existing alternatives, including \textbf{(vi)} using the \textit{swivel-angle} \cite{delgado_swivel}.
 Obtaining the Jacobian from the IK without committing to joint angles is useful for lazy-planning strategies, dynamic and static trajectory optimization, and geometric pullbacks.